 While the age and gender can give you a broad direction for the type of topics to post about, serious content marketers will want to pay more attention to the Affinity Categories (Audience > Interests > Affinity Categories).

 This area breaks up your shoppers into interest groups, such as “movie lovers” or “technophiles.”
-This data was initially created to determine which types of products an online store should focus on, but the information works equally well in deciding what topics to discuss.
+This data was initially created to determine which types of products an online store should focus on, but the information works equally to decide what topics to discuss.

 Pay attention to what your typical shoppers are interested in – in other words, but kind of posts do they want to read or watch?
-Like other data sectors, this area also shows the secondary data like conversion rate and money spent, so you can target the most lucrative interest groups along with the most popular.
+Like other data sectors, this area also shows the secondary data like conversion rate and money spent to target the most lucrative interest groups along with the most popular.

 One of the great parts about having a Google Analytics eCommerce report handy is that you have more freedom to experiment and try new strategies.
-If you have a new idea for an unconventional post but are unsure whether or not it will work, these statistics will show you clearly how it compares.
+If you have a new idea for an unconventional post but are unsure whether it will work, these statistics will clearly show you how it compares.

 The more detailed statistics can even show where you went right or wrong – for example, high page views with low time on site meant the idea appealed enough to get clicks, but the content failed to deliver what the shopper expected.

-Remember to keep experimental posts controlled, though, so the data reflects the quality of the post and not some secondary variable like the time it’s posted or how its promoted.
+Remember to keep experimental posts controlled, though, so the data reflect the post’s quality and not some secondary variable like the time it’s posted or how it’s promoted.